usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 accessible, and despite the fact that many instructors already have limited time to devote to teaching and preparing for class.
 One commenter noted that public educational institutions can leverage their contracting power to choose only to work with third-party vendors that can offer accessible content.
-This commenter noted that there 161 Many comments on this topic indicated that they were drawing from the philosophy of “universal design.”
-See, e.g., 29 U.S.C.
-3002(19).

-is precedent for this approach, as many universities and college stores already leverage their contracting power to limit participation in certain student discount programs to third-party publishers that satisfy accessibility requirements.
+This commenter noted that there is precedent for this approach, as many universities and college stores already leverage their contracting power to limit participation in certain student discount programs to third-party publishers that satisfy accessibility requirements.
 Some commenters suggested that rulemaking in this area will spur vendors, publishers, and creators to improve the accessibility of their offerings.

 Some commenters also observed that even if public educational institutions might be able to make a subset of content accessible within the compressed time frames provided under the proposed exceptions, it could be close to impossible for institutions